neivv/aice/Documentation.md

 to Aice.
 Assigning to a bw place will truncate the variable if it is larger than the memory location being assigned to.

+If the place cannot be assigned to due to it being from [another unit][other-units] that does not exist, nothing happens.

 When assigning to a variable the variable's type must be declared; using different types with a single name will be a compile error.
 The variable types are